 1. Kinkaku-ji (Golden Pavilion)

-A stunningly beautiful temple covered in gold leaf, Kinkaku-ji is a World Cultural Heritage Site and one of seventeen locations that comprise the Historic Monuments of Ancient Kyoto.
-Its name derived from the gold leaf that envelopes it, Kinkaku-ji was once burned down by a schizophrenic monk who felt that it was “too beautiful”.
+Kinkaku-ji is a World Cultural Heritage Site and one of seventeen locations that comprise the Historic Monuments of Ancient Kyoto.
+Covered in gold leaf, it’s easily one of the city’s most striking temples.
+In fact, so stunning is Kinkaku-ji that it was once burned down by a schizophrenic monk who felt that it was “too beautiful”.

-Check out my post on Kinkakuji (Golven Pavilion) in Kyoto for more pictures and information.
+Check out my post on Kinkakuji (Golven Pavilion) for more pictures and information.

 2. Fushimi Inari Shrine

-One of Kyoto’s most recognizable landmarks, Fushimi Inari Shrine is a Shinto shrine known for some 10,000 orange torii gates arching over a scenic, two-hour-long walking trail.
-Be sure to stop and enjoy a bowl of Kitsune Udon and Inari Sushi during your walk, both of which are specialties here.
+Fushimi Inari Shrine is a Shinto shrine and one of Kyoto’s most recognizable landmarks.
+It’s known for it’s 10,000+ orange torii gates arching over a scenic, two-hour-long walking trail.
+Be sure to stop and enjoy a bowl of Kitsune Udon and Inari Sushi during your walk as they’re both specialties here.

-Check out my post on Fushimi Inari Shrine in Kyoto for more pictures and information.
+Check out my post on Fushimi Inari Shrine for more pictures and information.

 Suggested Length of Visit: 3-4 hrs / Admission: FREE